California Sexual Abuse Lawsuits and Settlements

 California Statute of Limitations for Sex Abuse Lawsuits

 A statute of limitations is basically a deadline for filing a civil lawsuit.
 If the statute of limitations period has expired, the plaintiff will be barred from filing suit.
-California recently passed new laws amending and expanding the statute of limitations for sex abuse lawsuits to make it easier for victims to bring claims.
+Under California law, the statute of limitations deadline is different depending on whether the victim was a child or an adult when the abuse occurred.

 SOL for Childhood Sexual Assault: If the sexual abuse occurred when the victim was a minor (under the age of 18) the new California law allows the victim to file a civil lawsuit anytime before their 40th birthday.
 CA Civ Pro Code § 340